arthur-debert/lual/README.md

 ## Built-in Components

-It has a small but useful set of dispatchers and presenters:
+It has a small but useful set of outputs and presenters:

-**dispatchers:**
+**outputs:**

 - `console`: prints to the console
 - `file`: writes to a file